node-ex/experiments--nx-nestjs-angular--pwa-sse-multiple-devices/README.md

-# showcase--nx-nestjs-angular--serve-fe-from-be
+# experiments--nx-nestjs-angular--pwa-sse-multiple-devices

-## Showcase
+## Experiments

-This is a showcase project that demonstrates how to serve an Angular frontend from a NestJS backend using `ServeStaticModule`.
-It also showcases how to Dockerize such a setup.
+This is a project that contains experiments to judge the feasibility of using SSE (Server-Sent Events) in a PWA (Progressive Web App) to work with multiple devices/clients in real-time.

 Steps: